The training is funded via one of two routes:

 The salary cost may be funded as follows:

 The Government will provide grant funding to lead schools in School Direct partnerships employing postgraduate apprenticeship trainees.
 This grant funding is in addition to funding available from the Education and Skills Funding Agency and will be payable at the following rates:

 |Chemistry, computing, secondary mathematics, physics||£15,000|

 |Primary + All other subjects||No Funding|

-Please note that Teaching Apprenticeships must be paid in accordance with at least point one on the unqualified teachers’ pay scale for the period of their training.
+Please note that Teaching Apprenticeships must be paid by at least point one on the unqualified teachers’ pay scale for the period of their training.

-The employing school does not pay employer’s National Insurance if the apprentice is aged under 25.
+The employing school does not pay the employer’s National Insurance if the apprentice is aged under 25.